What are your options if you find a mistake in a will?

 Is the will maker still alive?

-Rectifying a will mistake.
+Rectifying a mistake in a will

-A mistake in a will can can be rectified by the court.
+Some mistakes can be rectified by the court.
 However very strict legal rules apply, so the circumstances in which rectification can take place are limited.
 It is important that specialist legal advice is taken as the law is complex, so please regard the following comments as nothing more than a general overview of some key principes.

 You can also look at how the wording of the will should be interpreted and understood.
 Mistakes can be corrected where inferences can be drawn from the entirity of the will.
 And where there is ambiguity or the meaning is unclear then extrinsic evidence can be called upon.